BioJulia/BioSequences.jl/docs/src/sequence_search.md

 Exact searches, are where you are looking for exact matches of a particular character of substring.

-Similar to other Julia sequences like `Vector`, a `BioSequence` can be searched using a function.
-This returns the index of the element matching where the function returns `true`, or `nothing` if no elements were found:

-Therefore you can search using the `findfirst(predicate, collection)` pattern.
+Like other Julia sequences such as `Vector`, you can search a `BioSequence` with the `findfirst(predicate, collection)` method pattern.
+The method applies the predicate function to elements in the collection, and when the predicate evaluates as `true`, the method returns the index of the element.
+If the predicate does not evaluate as `true` for any elements in the collection, the method returns `nothing`.

 For example, the following will find the first exact match of a specific symbol.